aefhm/blog/README.md

 I believe in long term content and that pages should [last](https://jeffhuang.com/designed_to_last/).

 ## Where
-This static site is deployed to [Pages](https://developers.cloudflare.com/pages/) with naked domain redirect, and backed up to [GCP](https://cloud.google.com/source-repositories/docs).
+This static site is deployed to [Pages](https://developers.cloudflare.com/pages/) with naked domain redirect, and occasionally backed up to [GCP](https://cloud.google.com/source-repositories/docs).

 ## How
 This site follows the structure below.